|Responsible office||Student Affairs|

 Summary of contents/major changes

 This Policy sets forth WMU’s expectations regarding having chaperones present during clinical examinations.
 Chaperones are optional for non-Sensitive Examinations, but are required for Sensitive Examinations.
 The Provider must document any refusal by the patient to have a chaperone.
 Refusal to have a chaperone present may result in transfer of care in non-emergency situations.
+Updated to remove from Board of Trustees oversight to Student Affairs.

 1. Purpose of policy